henryjonescodes/Parallel-Computing-21/week-4-mpi-advanced/Writeup.md

 Speedup (4 cores): 3.988354135586967

+Again, the speedup here is very large.
+This is once again a communication thing.
+Standard deviation with large sized arrays is an effective use of parallelization because it too can quarter its data (on 4 processes) and has relativly negligable communication cost when size increases.

 ## Line of Sight

 For line of sight I contributed all changes to my code as I did it my self.
 Timing was taken before data allocation and after all MPI calls running on my Mac.